mullwar/telebot/README.md

 - 📝 Full Telegram Bot API support.
 - 🎈 Support modules.
 - ⏰ No callbacks, Promises only.
-- 💡 Build-in event system.
+- 💡 Build-in modification and event system.
 - 👾 Extendable and hackable.

 ## Installation